JasonIsAzn/JasonIsAzn/README.md

 <br />

 hi, i'm Jason Le, a computer scientist from Dallas, Texas and an undergraduate student @ Texas A&M, College Station.
 My passion is full stack web development, so that I can make my ideas and solutions come to life.
-I take a lot of proud in the software development process and in the things I products.
+I take a lot of pride in software development and programming and in the things I products.